 Golf was seen on the estate around the turn of the 20th century.
 Industrialist Andrew Carnegie commissioned John Sutherland to create a nine-hole course that we know little about.
 Tatler reported in 1905 the course had been completed and Mr. Carnegie was making good use of his new layout.
 What is known, however, is the course disappeared during the Second World War and the original clubhouse, which burnt down, stood where the 13th green does now.

-Fast forward to 1990 and Peter de Savary acquired the estate and turned to Donald Steel for the help to transform the estate and restore golf to its rightful place at Skibo Castle.
+Fast forward to 1990 and Peter de Savary acquired the estate and turned to Donald Steel for help to transform the estate and restore golf to its rightful place at Skibo Castle.
 The course was situated on the peninsula surrounded on three sides by Loch Evelix and the Dornoch Firth.
-Opened in 1994 by none other than Greg Norman and Fred Couples on Shell's Wonderful World of Golf, you can watch the episode here
+Opened in 1994 by none other than Greg Norman and Fred Couples on Shell's Wonderful World of Golf.

 In 2003, the estate changed hands and Tom MacKenzie of MacKenzie & Ebert was able to introduce remarkable changes which included the concept of 'relative solitude'.
 Significant changes to eight holes on the course as well as the routing and presentation.
 Gorse was removed and reverted bunkers were introduced.